hughluo/interview_calendar/README.md

 * set slots for both candidates & interviewers via API
 * query for interview slots matching via API

-Please refer to api documents under the directory api_doc/ for more details
+Please refer to api documents under the directory api_doc/ for more details.